Tesleemoduola/Heart-Disease-Prediction-Using-Health-Indices/README.md

 ## Model Building
 Eight machine learning classifiers:
--Logistic Regression
+- Logistic Regression
--SGD Classifier
+- SGD Classifier
--K-Nearest Neighbors (KNN)
+- K-Nearest Neighbors (KNN)
--Random Forest Classifier
+- Random Forest Classifier
--Support Vector Machine (SVM)
+- Support Vector Machine (SVM)
--Naive Bayes
+- Naive Bayes
--Decision Tree
+- Decision Tree
 - XGBoost were imported
 The classifiers were trained on the training dataset, and evaluated on the test subset of the dataset.